The Talbot is the ideal location for keen walkers, and also those who fancy a bit of fresh air and exercise.

 Gloucester Cathedral is most recognised as a location in three of the Harry Potter films.
-It also has a stained glass window depicting golf dating from 1350 – 300 years earlier than the first Scottish images!
+It also has a stained glass window depicting golf dating from 1350; 300 years earlier than the first Scottish images!

-We will have all carried a picture of Worcester Cathedral around with us at some point, as the west facade appeared, with a portrait of Sir Edward Elgar, on the reverse of £20.00 note issued by The3 Bank of England between 1999 and 2007.
-Dating back to 1084, Worcester Cathedral was doubtless spared destruction by Henry VIII during the English Reformation because his older brother Arthur Tudor is buried there.
+We will have all carried a picture of Worcester Cathedral around with us at some point as the west façade appeared, along with a portrait of Sir Edward Elgar, on the reverse of £20.00 note issued by The Bank of England between 1999 and 2007.
+Dating back to 1084, Worcester Cathedral was doubtless spared destruction by Henry VIII during the English Reformation because his older brother, Arthur Tudor, is buried there.

 Opened in 2009, the Geopark Way is the newest and least known of the long distance paths that pass The Talbot.
 This 109-mile-walk takes you through the counties of Shropshire, Herefordshire, Worcestershire and Gloucestershire, and is inspired by dramatic landscapes and geology; a fascinating story of continental collisions, shallow tropical seas, hot deserts, tropical swamps, coastal lagoons, ice sheets and polar deserts.
 Starting in Bridgenorth, it winds its way through the 4 counties to the City of Gloucester.